ohmrun/stx_run/README.md

 When the halt value has some found home, it can be transformed to an `Agenda` which can be composed with other `Agenda`s in such a way as it always schedules the one which has spent less time being interpreted, using `Stat` to do so.

-`Agenda` has to compositions: `seq`, which runs one and then the other, and `par`, which oscilates between the two coroutines.
+`Agenda` has two compositions: `seq`, which runs one and then the other, and `par`, which oscilates between the two coroutines.

 ## Current State